bigdoods/bimportal-old/DEVELOPERS READ.md

 GUI - 'this is a graphical development'
 UX - 'this is a useability development'

-#### Working Practices
+## Working Practices

-1 - Test Driven Development.
+#### 1 - Test Driven Development.

 Always design your tests for the new code and then develop.
 Make sure you think of extreme cases for inputs to see what happens.

-2 - Code commenting
+#### 2 - Code commenting

-Make sure that every block or black box of code is commented (that is neccessary
+Make sure that code is commented (use judgement to decide when is neccessary, good judgement... not bad judgement)

-3 - Clean code on the fly
+#### 3 - Clean code on the fly

+As you write or go through the code, clean up any mistakes (even in the comments!) and try to optimise wherever possible.

+#### 4 - Write new code in node.JS or other JS

+We want to migrate the PHP code over to nodeJS and other JS related, SOA code.
+Any new code should help this migration!
+Obviously, we want the right code for the right places, so make good calls on what should be re-written and what can be black boxed as a function.